RanieriImperatori/RanieriImperatori/README.md

 - 👋 Hi there!
-I am a Data Scientist/Machine Learning Engineer graduated in Mathematics, working in Hospital Israelita Albert Einstein; and passionate about technologies and programming.
+I am a Data Scientist/Machine Learning Engineer and Bioinformatician, working at the Multiomics Center of **Einstein Hospital Israelita**.

 - 📫 How to reach me: ranieri.imperatori@gmail.com